dieffrei/apex-hawk/docs/index.md

     ```

 - ### Repositories
+  Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.
+  A mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects
     - #### Repository interfaces
       Abstract the way you interact with persistense, it provides a way that usually you can inject different repository implementations either cache or mock.
         ```apex